roy845/blog-Post-Assignment/README.md

 1. Open a new terminal in VSCODE.
 2. Install dependencies: npm/yarn install.
-3. Run the client: npm/yarn start.
+3. Run the client: npm/yarn run dev.

 ## Features